 - Your cash flow.
-They may ask questions about your income and employment history to understand how much money you’ll earn during your loan’s terms.
+They may ask questions about your income and employment history to understand how much money you’ll earn during your loan’s term.
 How much money comes into your hands and at what frequency may help them determine if you earn enough to cover your scheduled payments.

 - Your current debt.
 A large cash flow may not mean much if most of it goes toward existing debt and bills.
-That’s why some financial institutions may calculate your debt to income ratio to see if enough of your paycheck is left over to pay your loan or line of credit.
+That’s why some financial institutions may calculate your debt-to-income ratio to see if enough of your paycheck is left over to pay your loan or line of credit.

 By including this criteria in their requirements, people with less-than-stellar credit may qualify for a loan or line of credit in an emergency.